rootstrap/best_buy_ruby/docs/general_overview.md

 ## API key usage

-All APIs can be initialized by passing the api key in the `new` method
+All APIs can be initialized by passing the API key in the `new` method

 ```ruby
 BestBuy::Products.new(your_api_key)
 ```
-But for Ruby on Rails projects, there's an alternative.
-If you run:

-    $ rails generate best_buy:config

-This file will be created: `config/initializers/best_buy.rb`

-In that file, you can set up the gem with your API key, so that you don't have to pass it to the different APIs each time.
-You just have to do it like this:
+But the key can also be set up in a `configure` method available for the `BestBuy` module:
 ```ruby
 BestBuy.configure do |config|
   config.api_key = 'your_api_key'
 end
 ```
 Then, the next time you instantiate any API you can omit the key:

 ```ruby
 BestBuy::Products.new
 ```
+For Ruby on Rails projects you can run:

+    $ rails generate best_buy:config

+To generate this file: `config/initializers/best_buy.rb`, where you can write the configuration code.

+For non Ruby on Rails projects, you can still write the configuration code wherever you like, as long as you make sure it runs before trying to access the APIs.
 ## Common interface

 This method can be used with any of the APIs: